 Application security is a key component of Cyber Resilience.
 The CISQ Security standard is an automated measure developed to predict the vulnerability of application source code to external attack.
-The measure draws from the CWE/SANS Institute Top 25 Most Dangerous Software Errors and identifies the most widespread and frequently exploited security weaknesses.
-Watch this webinar to learn how to use the new standard to automatically detect cybersecurity vulnerabilities and measure application security.
+The measure draws from the CWE/SANS Institute Top 25 Most Dangerous Software Errors and identifies the most widespread and frequently exploited security weaknesses in software.
+Watch this webinar to learn how to use the new standard to mitigate cybersecurity vulnerabilities and measure application security.
 Robert Martin will also provide an overview of the security landscape and future projects under consideration by CISQ, MITRE, and U.S. Government.

 Speaker: Dr. Carol Woody, Technical Lead, Survivability Analysis, Carnegie Mellon SEI

-In this webinar, Dr. Woody shares new empirical results that show how teams can achieve a high level of application security in a cost-effective manner by addressing software quality problems early through code checking and design review.
+In this webinar, Dr. Carol Woody shares new empirical results that show how teams can achieve a high level of application security in a cost-effective manner by addressing software quality problems early through code checking and design review.
 As Dr. Woody notes, neither quality nor security can be “tested in.”
 You will gain ammunition to support security and software assurance measurement and analysis.

 In complex software applications, the same piece of code can be of excellent quality or highly dangerous.
 So, excellent code quality within an independent program does not guaranty a resilient, safe and efficient IT system.
 Correlations between architectural programming mistakes and production defects unveil something counter-intuitive.
 Studies show that basic coding errors within a program account for 92% of the total errors in source code but only account for 10% of production defects.
 Yet, software flaws at the Technology and System Level account for 8% of total errors, but consume over half the effort spent on fixing problems and lead to 90% of the most serious production issues.
 Engineering quality maturity grows exponentially with adherence to CISQ best practices.